Cuarenta: Game

-Five cards are dealt to each player, given out as a hand of five cards at a time.
-The opponent of the dealer or the opponents of the dealer's team are given ten points if there are any irregularities during the deal itself, and the dealer's turn is handed over to the opponent ("pasa la mano con diez", hand over the hand with ten points).
+Five cards are dealt to each player, given out as a hand of five cards at a time starting counterclockwise.
+The opponent of the dealer or the opponents of the dealer's team are given ten points if there are any irregularities during the deal itself, and the dealer's turn is handed over to the opponent ("pasa la mano con diez", hand over the deal with ten points).
 A typical indication of these irregularities is that the dealer finds himself or herself with 4 or 6 cards in his or her hand after the second deal.
 The cards left over after the first deal are placed face down on a stack to the side.

 Before the first individual turn after each deal, special announcements have to be made by each player if applicable.
 These are the doble ronda (four cards of the same rank) and the ronda (gathering of people, patrol, gang; three cards of the same rank).
 A doble ronda automatically wins the game; a ronda scores two points.